danieldreke/digitalnotes/GIS/QGIS/gdal-rasterize-burn-field.md

 ## Solution

-Length of name of field to burn should be 10 chars long max.
+- Length of name of field to burn should be max 10 chars long
+- Projections of field layer and extent layer must be same